jublo/codebird-php/README.md

     $media_ids[] = $reply->media_id_string;
 }
 ```

+Uploading **videos** requires you to send the data in chunks.
+See the next section on this.

 **Second,** you attach the collected media ids for all images to your call
 to ```statuses/update```, like this: